adpatil3/CAR-REVIEW-ANALYSIS/README.md

 # CAR-REVIEW-ANALYSIS

-Problem Statement
+PROBLEM STATEMENT
- As people mostly use the manual process while looking for a car, and it’s not the perfect way they want.
+-As people mostly use the manual process while looking for a car, and it’s not the perfect way they want.
  People are not sure what to look, where to look and which one to select?
- Testing every car is not possible!
+-Testing every car is not possible!
- Which car fits my budget?
+-Which car fits my budget?
- Unaware of specifics.
+-Unaware of specifics.

 AIM AND OBJECTIVE
 - To produce a system that can help the user to select/sort any particular car based on initial reviews of people.